The Univalence Principle: Structured 1-categories

 \begin{example}[(Fat) symmetric multicategories] A symmetric multicategory is a multicategory with an action of the symmetric group $S_n$ on the arrows $A_n$; e.g., morphisms $A(x,y; z)$ correspond uniquely to morphisms $A(y,x; z)$.
 These actions are furthermore asserted to be compatible with composition.

-Here, we consider an equivalent formulation of symmetric multicategories, via the notion of \emph{fat} symmetric multicategories (see, e.g., \cite[Appendix A.2]{higher-ops-higher-cats}).
+Here, we consider an equivalent formulation of symmetric multicategories, based on the notion of \emph{fat} symmetric multicategories (see, e.g., \cite[Appendix A.2]{higher-ops-higher-cats}).
 Its signature is similar to that of non-symmetric multicategories, but the arrows are instead indexed by unordered finite sets $[n]$ of cardinality $n$.
-That is, similarly to \cref{eg:species,eg:petri}, the type $\L(1)$ of rank-1 sorts is $\FinSet$, a 1-type that is not a set.
+That is, similarly to \cref{eg:species,eg:unbiased-sym-monoidal} (and, later, \cref{eg:petri}), the type $\L(1)$ of rank-1 sorts is $\FinSet$, a 1-type that is not a set.
 Similarly, the compositions are indexed by the type

 where $(X,Y)$ denotes the composition of one morphism whose inputs are indexed by $X$ with a family of $X$ morphisms of which the $x^{\mathrm{th}}$ has inputs indexed by $Y(x)$.
+As in \cref{eg:unbiased-sym-monoidal}, at height 3 there is no problem with using arbitrary types of sorts.
 This is even harder to draw non-misleadingly than our other examples with higher types of sorts, but we can give it a try:

 The sorts we have drawn, representing the elements of the 0-truncation of the types of sorts, are almost like the sorts for non-symmetric multicategories, but some get identified.
-For instance, for non-symmetric multicategories there are two different sorts $T_{0,1;2}$ and $T_{1,0;2}$ for composition of a binary operation with a(n ordered) pair of a zeroary and a unary operation, but for the symmetric variant, these two compositions collapse into one connected component that we have written $T_{\{[0],[1]\}; [2]}$, which has an $S_2$ symmetric action.
+For instance, for non-symmetric multicategories there are two different sorts $T_{0,1;2}$ and $T_{1,0;2}$ for composition of a binary operation with an ordered pair of a nullary and a unary operation, but for the symmetric variant, these two compositions collapse into one connected component that we have written $T_{\{[0],[1]\}; [2]}$, which has an $S_2$ symmetric action.
 In general, the isotropy group of $T_{\{[k_1],\dots,[k_n]\};[n]}$ is the semidirect product $(S_{k_1}\times\cdots\times S_{k_n})\rtimes S_n$.
 As in the non-symmetric case, we have omitted the equality sorts $E_{[n]}$ on $A_{[n]}$ for readability.
 We assert associativity and unitality axioms for composition as spelt out in \cite[Appendix A.2]{higher-ops-higher-cats}.

 Univalence at the top-level sorts entails that the equality, composition, and identity sorts are pointwise propositions; at $A_{[n]}$, it entails that $A_{[n]}$ are pointwise sets with equality given by their respective equality sorts.